SAP-samples/codejam-cap-llm/btp-setup-guide.md

 ## Setup the SAP AI Launchpad service

 In the last step, you have entitled your subaccount to use the SAP AI Launchpad service and created an instance.
-We will launch the SAP AI Launchpad UI and set it up for usage with SAP AI Core.
+You will launch the SAP AI Launchpad UI and set it up for usage with SAP AI Core.

 1. Open the `Services & Subscriptions` view via the left-hand navigation within your subaccount.